How to start a cinema

 European Commission

 The EU endorses the UN standard rules and requires that disabled people are included in all programmes and mechanisms of the Commission and are considered in all Directives on standards set by the Union.
 All citizens of the EU are entitled to freedom of movement and employment across the European States and will expect equality of access to places of entertainment – even if some of the venues are very old.
-There are 80 million disabled people in Europe.
+There are an estimated 90 million disabled people living in Europe.

 The Disability and Discrimination Act and Equality Act 2010